-Short-term travellers to endemic areas are at low risk of onchocerciasis, as multiple bites are required for infection.
-Travellers who visit endemic areas for extended periods of time and live or work near blackfly habitats are at greater risk of infection.
+Short-term travellers to endemic areas are at low risk of onchocerciasis, as multiple bites are required for infestation.
+Travellers who visit endemic areas for extended periods and live or work near blackfly habitats are at greatest risk of infection.

-Within the human body, the adult worms live in subcutaneous nodules (lumps) scattered around the body.
-The female worm produces thousands of larval worms (called microfilariae) which migrate to the skin and eye.
-Microfilariae that have migrated to the skin can be ingested by blackflies.
-Within the fly, the larvae then develop further over 2 weeks.
+In humans, the adult worms live in nodules scattered under the skin.
+The female worm produces millions of larval worms (microfilariae).
+Microfilariae migrate through the lymphatic system under the skin and are ingested by blackflies during a blood meal.
+The larvae mature in the blackfly over the next two weeks.
 When the blackfly bites another human, the larvae enter through the wound, penetrate the tissues, and develop into adult worms.

 What are the clinical features of onchocerciasis?

 Skin disease in onchocerciasis

 Six skin disease patterns have been described.
 Two or more patterns may be present in a single patient, and the patterns may evolve and change over time.